MatteoRicchiuto/Obsidian-Shared-Vault/README.md

 - **Modularity:**
 	- I want all my notes to divided in folder by category (example: university notes, Coding and technical notes, Journaling ...).
 	- This is important because i can treat them as separated vaults (example: one day i could decide to remove all my university notes from my main vault and make the in a new separate one).
-- **Easily maintainable:** Creating new notes and organising them shud be easy and fast.
+- **Easily maintainable:** Creating new notes and organising them should be easy and fast.

 ## Folder Structure
 **Index:**